ActionProjects/Actions/actions/pages/2020/ffpct.md

 ## Deliah Succeeds

 Deliah's pursuits lead to ensuring contact with the correct representatives and making a case for nutritional meals.

-### Gabriel & D'Artagnan

-Deliah get support in pushing forward when there was doubt about whether the action should be pursued.